 - That the alleged harasser's conduct was a substantial factor in causing plaintiff's harm.

 How long do I have to file my sexual harassment claim?

 Two time limits apply for filing sexual harassment claims under California law.
 First, you must request a right to sue notice from the California Department of Fair Employment and Housing within one year of an adverse employment action.
 Secondly, you must file your lawsuit in state court within one year of obtaining the right to sue notice.

 For instance, if you were terminated from employment on May 1, 2013 and obtained a right to sue notice on August 15, 2013 you would then have one year (until August 15, 2014) to file your discrimination lawsuit in state court.

 How an attorney can help you

 An attorney can advise you on your alternatives including whether the conduct you experienced in the workplace amounts to sexual harassment.
 An attorney can also deal with your employer in any settlement negotiations arising from your harassment allegations.
-The qualified California attorneys at Kingsley & Kingsley can assist you in answering the tough questions regarding your potential sexual harassment claim.
+The qualified sexual harassment lawyers at Kingsley & Kingsley can assist you in answering the tough questions regarding your potential sexual harassment claim.
 Take the first step to protecting yourself and stopping this hurtful and illegal behavior.
 Take advantage of a free initial consultation to discuss your specific case by calling the toll free number (888) 500-8469 or clicking here to contact us regarding your case.